alihashim786/WEB-APP-USING-ONLY-HTML-and-CSS/README.md

 If you have any queries, feel free to email me at [muhammadalihashim514@gmail.com](mailto:muhammadalihashim514@gmail.com) or [i220554@nu.edu.pk](mailto:i220554@nu.edu.pk).

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/muhammad-ali-hashim-5115882b4) to stay in touch and network.

 # Website Structure

 For this project, I am designing the front end of a website consisting of 5 pages, using **HTML**, **CSS**, and **Bootstrap**.
 The concept is inspired by websites like **eCommerce platforms** (similar to Amazon), **educational websites** (like Coursera), or **social media platforms** (such as Facebook or Instagram).
 However, the design will be **unique** and **creative**, avoiding direct copies of existing themes.